kyodgorbek/WeatherAppTasks/README.md

 🌦️ Mini Weather Dashboard App
 📋 Overview
 This is a simple Android application that fetches and displays weather data for a user-specified city using the OpenWeatherMap API.

-The app is built using Clean Architecture, Jetpack Compose, Koin, Ktor, and DataStore, and includes several bonus features:
+Built using Clean Architecture, this project leverages modern tools and libraries:

+Jetpack Compose for the UI

+Koin for Dependency Injection

+Ktor for network communication

+DataStore for data persistence

+✅ Bonus Features
-✅ Loading state
+Loading state with indicator

-✅ Weather icon display
+Weather icon display

-✅ Last searched city persistence
+Persistence of the last searched city

 🏗️ Architecture
-The app follows Clean Architecture, separating concerns across three layers:
+The app follows Clean Architecture principles, dividing responsibilities across three layers:

-Domain Layer
+🧠 Domain Layer

-Contains business logic:
+Contains business logic

 CurrentWeather model

 GetCurrentWeatherUseCase

-Data Layer
+📡 Data Layer

-Handles external data:
+Handles external data operations:

 API interaction via WeatherApi

-Implementation in WeatherRepositoryImpl
+Repository implementation in WeatherRepositoryImpl

 Persistence with PreferencesDataStore

-Presentation Layer
+🎨 Presentation Layer

-UI & state management using Jetpack Compose:
+Manages UI and user interactions using Jetpack Compose

 MainActivity